protontypes/LibreSelery/README.md

 ## Support LibreSelery

 ### Donations
-Certainly we are funded by LibreSelery over direct donations via our [`donation website`](https://github.com/protontypes/libreselery/wiki/Donation).
+Certainly we are funded by LibreSelery with our [`donation website`](https://github.com/protontypes/libreselery/wiki/Donation).
 The usage and development of LibreSelery will always be free and without any charges.
-If you want to support us by using LibreSelery you need to add us to the [`tooling_repos.yml`](https://github.com/protontypes/seleryexample/blob/master/selery.yml).
+If you want to support us by using LibreSelery on a regular base you just need to add us to the [`tooling_repos.yml`](https://github.com/protontypes/seleryexample/blob/master/selery.yml) of your project.
+The donations are distributed among the developers of LibreSelery, how else?

 ### Contributions
 Those who have contributed to the master branch receive emails with cryptocurrency from Coinbase.
 Only git profiles with emails on the GitHub profile page will be considered.